 Research and Innovation Support - Laboratory Notebook

-It is essential to keep thorough records of experimental work as part of Good Research Practice and also for Intellectual Property purposes.
-At a future date it may be necessary to provide laboratory notebooks to prove the date of an invention and its reduction to practice.
-Specifically in cases of opposition to patent applications (European) and in litigation ( USA ) laboratory notebooks may be required to be presented as legal evidence.
-This is likely to occur many years after a Patent application was filed therefore it is essential that notebooks are retained, stored and filed carefully
+It is essential to keep thorough records of experimental work as part of Good Research Practice and also to protect Intellectual Property.
+At a future date it may be necessary to provide properly kept laboratory notebooks as evidence to prove the date of an invention and its reduction to practice.
+Specifically in cases of an opposition to a patent application (Europe) or in litigation (USA) laboratory notebooks may be required to be presented as legal evidence.
+This is likely to occur many years after a patent application was filed and therefore it is essential that notebooks are maintained, signed, witnessed and filed carefully.
+Lab notebooks are also key documents in assessing a researchers claim to inventorship of a particular invention as they should represent a true record of the research conducted.
+A properly kept lab notebook is vital if you want to protect your intellectual property either through the patent system, copyright or know-how.

-The OVPR bulk purchases DCU Lab Notebooks that fully comply with Best Practise guidelines which can be purchased in batches of ten.
-Please contact the OVPR for further details.
+The Research and Innovation Support bulk purchases DCU Lab Notebooks that fully comply with Best Practise guidelines which can be purchased in batches of 18.
+Please contact the Research and Innovation Support for further details on Ext; 8000 or click on this link for further information.